Macroamylasemia is the presence of an abnormal substance called macroamylase in the blood.

 Exams and Tests

 Measuring amylase levels in the urine can help tell macroamylasemia apart from acute pancreatitis.
-Urine levels of amylase are low in people with macroamylasemia, but high in patients with acute pancreatitis.
+Urine levels of amylase are low in people with macroamylasemia, but high in people with acute pancreatitis.